-Snowshoeing in Algoma Country
+Snowshoeing In Algoma Country

+A modern-day enjoyment of a 4,000-year-old mode of transportation.
 Get out and enjoy the abundance of snow this winter!

 Winters can be long and the days short in Algoma, so why not get out and enjoy the abundance of snow in our area?
 It’s a great way to exercise and to go at your own pace.
 You can be very adventurous and break trail out in the wild, or you can venture to many wonderful venues that have the trails already groomed for you.